What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 Very popular edible mushrooms due to their pleasant taste and high nutritional value.
 Their description and characteristics are familiar not only to mushroom pickers.

 These mushrooms are familiar to everyone for their white color with a slight grayish tint.
-The cap is spherical with a bent down edge.
+The hat is spherical with a downward curved edge.
 The leg is not high, dense in structure.

-Most often used for cooking, but for salting they are used extremely rarely.
+They are most often used for cooking, but are used extremely rarely for pickling.

 Conditionally edible mushrooms

-The edibility of mushrooms in the forest can be conditional.
-This means that such species can only be eaten after a certain type of processing.
-Otherwise, they can harm human health.
+The edibility of mushrooms in the forest may be conditional.
+This means that such species can be eaten only after a certain type of processing.
+Otherwise, they may harm human health.

 Processing involves a thermal process.
-But if some species need to be boiled several times, then for others, soaking in water and roasting is enough.
+But if some types need to be boiled several times, then for others, soaking in water and frying is sufficient.

-To collect edible mushrooms, it is not necessary to wait until the end of summer.
-Many appetizing species have inhabited the forest since June, and especially the early ones - already from spring.
-Knowing the species of some edible mushrooms will help distinguish them from dangerous ones.
+You don't have to wait until late summer to harvest edible mushrooms.
+Many delicious species inhabit the forest from June, and especially early ones - from spring.
+Knowing the types of some edible mushrooms will help distinguish them from dangerous ones.

-Mushrooms that appear before everyone else, when properly prepared, are no less tasty than those picked in summer and autumn.
+Mushrooms that appear the earliest, when cooked correctly, are no less tasty than collected in summer and in autumn.
 The main thing is to distinguish them from poisonous species, which also grow immediately after the snow melts.

 Morels

-They appear in areas well warmed by the rays of the sun.
-Their hat is dotted with folds and indentations, giving the morel a wrinkled appearance.
-The mushroom has several common varieties, so the shape of the cap may vary.: be pear-shaped, elongated, conical.
+They appear in areas well warmed by the sun's rays.
+Their cap is dotted with folds and indentations, which gives the morel a wrinkled appearance.
+The mushroom has several common varieties, so the shape of the cap may vary: be pear-shaped, elongated, conical.

-Scientific name - thyroid rosacea.
-It has brown legs and a hat.
-The diameter of the latter is from 1 to 10 cm.
-The white pulp, which tastes good, is traditionally used in canning.
-Grows in gardens and wild groves with apricot.
+Scientific name: roseoplate thyroid.
+It has a brown stem and cap.
+The diameter of the latter ranges from 1 to 10 cm.
+The pleasant-tasting white pulp is traditionally used in canning.
+Grows in gardens and wild apricot groves.

-They grow in limbo on stumps, attaching to them with a thin leg.
-The color of the hat, often growing up to 30 cm in diameter, varies from snow-white to brown.
+They grow in a suspended state on stumps, attached to them with a thin stalk.
+The color of the cap, which often grows up to 30 cm in diameter, varies from snow-white to brown.
 Oyster mushrooms usually form whole flocks, which makes them easier to collect.

 Meadow mushrooms

-These are thin agaric mushrooms, appearing in May in glades and forest edges in the form of "witch's rings".
-The diameter of the chestnut hat is quite small: less than 4 cm.
+These are thin lamellar mushrooms, appearing in May in clearings and forest edges in the form of “witch’s rings.”
+The diameter of the chestnut cap is very small: less than 4 cm.

 Meadow mushrooms